benoitseron/BosonSampling.jl/docs/src/tutorial/python_API.md

 # Embedding BosonSampling.jl in Python

 [`Embedding Julia`](https://docs.julialang.org/en/v1/manual/embedding/) can be done in many ways and in several programming languages such as C/C++, C#, Fortran or Python.
 As an example we describe here how to integrate `BosonSampling.jl` to a python project by using [`PyJulia`](https://pyjulia.readthedocs.io/en/latest/installation.html) that provides a high-level interface to Julia through Python.
-In the following, we will assume that both Julia and Python are installed and added the `PATH`.
+In the following, we will assume that both Julia and Python are installed and added to the `PATH`.

 ## Installation